dillan-prince/prince-coding-challenge/README.md

 #### [OpenCageData](https://opencagedata.com/)

-The server has an endpoint (`/api/search`) integrates with OpenCageData to utilize their "forward geocoding" API, which attempts to convert text to a pair of GPS coordinates.
+The server has an endpoint (`/api/search`) that integrates with OpenCageData to utilize their "forward geocoding" API, which attempts to convert text to a pair of GPS coordinates.

 #### [Debouncing With React Hooks](https://dev.to/gabe_ragland/debouncing-with-react-hooks-jci)